arysef/tube-clues/README.md

 &check; Separate functions into different files by function (maybe helper, main, and transcript acquisition?)

 &check; Have some form of web UX

+&check; Consider figuring out some UX for connecting overarching claims to the facts that are being presented